Updated: Sep 6

 Lemon infused Olive Oil to drizzle for the dressing, Or you can make your own dressing with Some Lemon zest, Olive Oil and Lemon Juice mixed together.

-Salt for seasoning (I didn’t use any Salt)
+Salt for seasoning (although I didn’t use any salt)

 1) Wash the salad leaves and drain the water.

 2) Add the chopped Apples and Walnuts on the salad leaves and drizzle the dressing on top.